 Capital allocations are received from central government via the West Midlands Combined Authority, through local gap funding and grants.
 The funding allocations received consider factors such as road length, classification, traffic figures and road condition data derived from the national and local condition surveys.
-The Council's Capital budget provides the funding for planned and programmed works and is provided through:
+The Council's capital budget provides the funding for planned and programmed works and is provided through:

-Central government grants that are received by Sandwell MBC through the West Midlands Combined Authority, such as the City Region Sustainable Transport Settlement (CRSTS) and Network North funding.
-Special grants e.g. Traffic Signal Obsolescence Grant (TSOG) and Challenge Fund Bids.
+Central government grants that are received by Sandwell Council through the West Midlands Combined Authority, such as the City Region Sustainable Transport Settlement (CRSTS) and Network North funding.
+There are also special grants such as Traffic Signal Obsolescence Grant (TSOG) and awards made following successful Challenge Fund Bids.